raylight75/Codeigniter-Currency-Converter-Helper/README.md

 ```sh
 <a href="<?php echo base_url() ?>home/set_currency/usd or eur or bgn">
 ```
-Then this helper simply set the name of the currency in session data like
+Then simply set the name of the currency in session data like
 ```sh
 $this->session->set_userdata('set_currency', $currency);
 ```